Dr Danny Taylor - Programme Leader

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

 The University of Lincoln’s Human Performance Centre offers excellent facilities to meet the academic needs of our students.
 Our experienced staff have academic and professional expertise in a range of areas including sport and exercise physiology, sports biomechanics, sports psychology, coach education, and sports nutrition.
+Each key discipline has its own dedicated laboratory or practical space, with each housing a wide range of modern equipment and tools associated with applied sports science practice.

 Resources include physiology and biochemistry laboratories, a biomechanics laboratory, a motor control laboratory incorporating a golf specific analysis area, coach education suite, an interview and consultation suite, and British Association of Sport and Exercise Sciences (BASES) accredited staff.